Back and Neck Injuries in Rear-End Collisions

 Michigan is a no-fault state, meaning drivers involved in a rear-end collision will file a claim with their personal injury protection (PIP) insurance, regardless of who was at fault.
 This covers up to your elected minimum for medical expenses and lost wages, which can be as low as $50,000 in Michigan.

 However, if your damages exceed your PIP coverage, you can file a third-party claim against the negligent driver’s insurance company.
-If your injuries exceed the serious injury threshold for Michigan, you can work with an attorney from Cochran, Kroll, & Associates, P.C. to help you file a third-party claim or personal injury lawsuit.
+If your injuries exceed the serious impairment threshold for Michigan, you can work with an attorney from Cochran, Kroll, & Associates, P.C. to help you file a third-party claim or personal injury lawsuit.

 For example, if your SCI leaves you permanently paralyzed, you could seek additional damages not covered by PIP insurance.
 These include pain and suffering, loss of enjoyment of life, or emotional distress in addition to economic damages.